stephen-hansen/Compiler-Implementation/HW4/README.md

-# CS 441 Milestone 3 README
+# CS 441 Milestone 4 README

-Hi, welcome to the README for CS 441 Milestone 3.
+Hi, welcome to the README for CS 441 Milestone 4 (+ honors project).
-Details regarding the usage and type checking are below.
+Details regarding the usage and functionality are below.

+For Milestone 4, I implemented the GC Option.

 ## Requirements